Hi there! My name is Hongjun Wu (吴泓骏), a technical artist from Zhuhai, China. Thanks for stopping by!

 I always try to make things that have a healthy blend of tech and art, and my goal is quite simple: If my stuff can help someone on earth have a happier day, I consider it a success.

 I am a Master’s candidate and research assistant at Cornell Tech for a dual master’s degree in Information Systems (with a concentration in Connective Media) and Applied Information Science.

 I was awarded merit-based scholarship from Jacobs Technion-Cornell Institute.

 Circular Construction Lab

-I will join Circular Construction Lab as a research assistant this fall, working on a plugin for Rhino that helps to calculate the rate of material circularity during the design phase of constructing buildings.
+My research at Cornell AAP - Circular Construction Lab with Prof. Felix Korbinian Heisel is about creating architectures that are more recyclable from the design stage.
+Currently working on a plugin for Rhino with Vesela Petrova that helps to calculate the rate of material circularity during the design phase of constructing buildings.
 The planet earth should be happy!

 University of Washington

 Photo of me by Yukai Yan in front of the Allen Center at University of Washington, 2021.

 Before moving to New York, I earned a Bachelor of Art in Interdisciplinary Visual Arts with a 3.96 major GPA at the University of Washington.
 My field of study was printmaking and computer art, and I was very fortunate to get mentored by many master artists and passionate researchers.

 I pursued a Bachelor of Arts in Interdisciplinary Visual Art while studying at the University of Washington School of Art + Art History + Design.
 I was mentored by Claire M. Cowie, Curt Labitzke, and Kim Van Someren.